ilovegoldfishs/ilovegoldfishs/README.md

 ## Goals

 - **Short-Term Goal:** Strengthen my programming fundamentals and gain hands-on experience in web security.
-- **Long-Term Goal:** Pursue a career in cybersecurity with a focus on web security.
+- **Long-Term Goal:** Pursue a career in cybersecurity with a focus on Cybersecurity Engineer.

 ## How to Reach Me